OlivierLD/ROB/README.md

 It's using vanilla ES6 features, like Promises. <!-- https://kinsta.com/blog/javascript-libraries/ -->
 > Note: Those JavaScript frameworks (JQuery, Underscore, React.js, etc) are great tools.
 The goal here is to minimize the dependencies,
 > as well as the final volume of the code.

+And we will try to implement Consumers, Forwarders and Computers as pluggable components, to facilitate the required customizations.

 ## How the repo is organized
 At the root, we have some generic building blocks, like